 Despite the sauna like feeling, a handful of rice noodles topped with steamy delicious broth and fresh strips of chicken or beef is a massively popular breakfast choice amongst the locals.

 A bundle of tangy Thai basil and crunchy bean sprouts are brought to us by the tireless Vietnamese waiters.
 I add a heap of roasted chilli paste to my Pho Ga to enhance the flavour even more.
 The sweat is dripping down my forehead now as I sip my freshly prepared soup.

-And that’s why we keep returning to our favourite place in the ‘Wall Street’ of Saigon for a local Asian fusion.
+And that’s why we keep returning to our favourite place in the ‘Wall Street’ of Saigon, round the corner from our apartment, for a local Asian fusion.
 It’s always busy here, not too many tourists, mainly locals so the food is top quality and easy on the wallet.

 In the Culinary Unknown…

 After breakfast, as we explore the buzzing metropolis of Ho Chi Minh City whilst dodging the bike traffic and admiring the striking yellow structure of Saigon Central Post Office, we find ourselves in the culinary unknown.

 There’s no English menu version, but the rooftop is buzzing with a local crowd.
 We stay and watch in awe as we are being brought a couple of terracotta tiles for our yet another steamy dish.
 We feel a little smug that we know how to operate a hot pot since we were in Bangkok just a couple of months ago.

 The fine strips of beef are sizzling on the hot surface in their own juices.
 The scent is intoxicating, the heat is unbearable and the table is too small.
 But we happily stuff a crisp salad leaf with our self cooked spicy bo nuong cai and soak in the vibe.